Dineshs91/crawler/readme.md

 The output is a set containing all the url's found while crawling.

+Continuous Integration (Travis CI) is used by this project.

 Disclaimer:
 This project is for development purposes only.
 We are not responsible for any damage caused by using this project.